ashwin-pc/OpenSearch_Changelog_Workflow/README.md

 ## Process Overview

 The **Automated Changelog and Release Notes Process** is comprised of two independent sets of operations: (1) the **Changelog Process** and (2) the **Release Notes Process**.

+The first process is comprised by a Github Reusable Action - a workflow itself - that checks the validity of a new added or edited changeset file.
+For these checks, two distinct approaches can be used for the fragment files: automatic or manual.

+For an automatic approach, the workflow communicates with an external service that can create these changeset files on behalf of a contributor and commit them to the open pull request.

+For the second process, this repository also provides templates for a script that can be used to automatically update release notes document when a new version is scheduled for release.

 The mechanisms underlying both of these processes are laid out in the following subsections.
 (For details about how to implement these processes in an OpenSearch repository, see the "[Getting Started](#getting-started)" section further down in this document.)

 ### Changelog Process